risk-first/website/menagerie/Operational-Risk.md

 The diagram above is a Risk-First interpretation of [Slack _et al_'s model of Operations Management](http://amzn.eu/d/b6ZjuMu).
 This model breaks down some of the key abstractions of the discipline: a **Transform Process** (the **Operation** itself) is embedded in the wider **Operational Context**, which supplies it with three key dependencies:

- - **Resources**:  Whether _transformed_ resources (like electricity or information, say) or _transforming_ resources (like staff or equipment).
+ - **Resources**:  whether _transformed_ resources (like electricity or information, say) or _transforming_ resources (like staff or equipment).
- - **Customers**: Which supply it with money in return for goods and services.
+ - **Customers**: which supply it with money in return for goods and services.
- - **Operational Strategy**: The goals and objectives of the operation, informed by the reality of the environment it operates in.
+ - **Operational Strategy**: the goals and objectives of the operation, informed by the reality of the environment it operates in.

 We have looked at processes like the **Transform Process** in the section on [Process Risk](Process-Risk).
 The healthy functioning of this process is the domain of [Operations Management](#operations-management), and (as per Slack _et al._) this involves the following types of actions:

- - **Control**:  Ensuring that the Operation is working according to it's targets.
+ - **Control**:  ensuring that the Operation is working according to it's targets.
 This includes day-to-day quality control and monitoring of the Transform Process.
- - **Planning**: This covers aspects such as capacity planning, forecasting and project planning.
+ - **Planning**: this covers aspects such as capacity planning, forecasting and project planning.
 This is about making sure the transform process has targets to meet and the resources to meet them.
- - **Design**:  Ensuring that the design of the product and the transform process itself fulfils an **Operational Strategy**.
+ - **Design**:  ensuring that the design of the product and the transform process itself fulfils an **Operational Strategy**.
- - **Improvement**:  Improving the operation in response to changes in the **Environment** and the **Operational Strategy**, detecting failure and recovering from it.
+ - **Improvement**:  improving the operation in response to changes in the **Environment** and the **Operational Strategy**, detecting failure and recovering from it.

 Let's look at each of these actions in turn.